thejabirhussain/Unified-AI-Deep-Research-Agent/README.md

 - CSRF tokens
 - API key encryption

+## About the Developer
+This project was developed by Jabir Hussain, a passionate software engineer specializing in building scalable web applications and integrating advanced AI technologies.
+For inquiries or collaboration, contact me at thejabirhussain@gmail.com.

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.